 Explore!
 Get involved!
 But do so in a way that's authentic to you.

 You definitely don't have to go sign up for every club and team that your school offers.
 In fact, doing so might just confuse admissions officers.
-They want to know what you're interested in, rather than see you participating for the sake of resume building.
+They want to know what you're interested in rather than see you participating in everything for the sake of resume building.

-Deep involvement is looked at more favorably than occasional participation.
+Deep involvement (aka a “spike”) is looked at more favorably than occasional participation.
+That’s because it shows that instead of being a run-of-the-mill student, you have the focus and drive to become great at something specific that you are passionate about.
 If you join a club freshman or sophomore year, then you could benefit both personally and on your college apps from sustaining that involvement and even advancing into a leadership position (or developing greater skill in a more solitary pursuit like painting or writing poetry).

 Freshman year and summer is a great time to explore activities.
 Not only will you be able to explore your interests and discover new ones, but you might meet like-minded peers and gain skills that can help in class and eventually professional environments.